Information Elicitation for Bayesian Auctions: Introduction

-More precisely, we focus on unit-demand auctions and additive auctions ---two auction classes widely studied in the literature \cite{chawla2007algorithmic, hart2012approximate}.
-A player's valuation function is specified by $m$ values, one for each item.
+We focus on unit-demand auctions and additive auctions ---two valuation types widely studied in the literature \cite{chawla2007algorithmic,hart2012approximate}.
+In such auctions, a player's valuation function is specified by $m$ values, one for each item.
 For each player~$i$ and item $j$, the value $v_{ij}$ is independently drawn from a distribution~ $\cD_{ij}$.
-Each player privately knows his own values and some (or none) of the distributions of some other players for some items, like long-time competitors in the same market.
+Each player privately knows his own values and some (or none) of the distributions of some other players for some items, like long-time competitors in the market.
 There is no constraint about who knows which distributions.
-It is possible that nobody knows how the whole valuation profile is distributed, and some value distributions are not known by anybody.
 The seller may also know some of the distributions, but he does not know which player knows what.
+A player may or may not know his own value distributions.
+However, it is hard to elicit a player's knowledge about his own distribution, and we are not aware of any such study in information elicitation.
+Thus we do not consider the players' self-knowledge.

 We introduce directed {\em knowledge graphs} to succinctly describe the players' knowledge.
-Each player knows the distributions of his neighbors for specific items.
-Different items' knowledge graphs may be totally different, and the structures of the graphs are not known by anybody.
-Interestingly, the intuition behind the information setting that we formalize has long been considered by philosophers.
+Each player knows the distributions of his neighbors, different items' knowledge graphs may be totally different, and the structures of the graphs are {\em not known} by anybody.
+Interestingly, the intuition behind such an information structure has long been considered by philosophers.
 In \cite{james1979some}, the author discussed a world where ``everything in the world might be known by somebody, yet not everything by the same knower.''

-Under such an unstructured information setting, we are able to design mechanisms that aggregate all players' (and the seller's) knowledge and generate good revenue compared with the optimal Bayesian revenue when there is a common prior.
-Because our mechanisms literally ``crowdsource'' information from every player to fill in the jigsaw puzzle of the value distributions, we continue referring to them as {\em crowdsourced Bayesian mechanisms.} However, compared with the original notion put forward in \cite{azar2012crowdsourced}, this notion now has a much broader and richer meaning.
-We formalize our model in Section~\ref{sec:model}.
-Below let us briefly introduce our main results.
+Below we briefly state our main results.